sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 case-sensitive identifiers that must be quoted in SQL statements.

 :::note
 Names of tables and columns in [schemas](../../general-usage/schema.md) are kept in lowercase like for all other destinations.
 This is the pattern we observed in other tools, i.e., `dbt`.
-In the case of `dlt`, it is, however, trivial to define your own uppercase [naming convention](../../general-usage/schema.md#naming-convention).
+In the case of `data_load_tool`, it is, however, trivial to define your own uppercase [naming convention](../../general-usage/schema.md#naming-convention).
 :::

 ## Staging support

-Snowflake supports S3 and GCS as file staging destinations. `dlt` will upload files in the Parquet format to the bucket provider and will ask Snowflake to copy their data directly into the db.
+Snowflake supports S3 and GCS as file staging destinations. `data_load_tool` will upload files in the Parquet format to the bucket provider and will ask Snowflake to copy their data directly into the db.

 Alternatively to Parquet files, you can also specify jsonl as the staging file format.
 For this, set the `loader_file_format` argument of the `run` command of the pipeline to `jsonl`.

 ### Snowflake and Amazon S3

 Please refer to the [S3 documentation](./filesystem.md#aws-s3) to learn how to set up your bucket with the bucket_url and credentials.
-For S3, the `dlt` Redshift loader will use the AWS credentials provided for S3 to access the S3 bucket if not specified otherwise (see config options below).
+For S3, the `data_load_tool` Redshift loader will use the AWS credentials provided for S3 to access the S3 bucket if not specified otherwise (see config options below).
 Alternatively, you can create a stage for your S3 Bucket by following the instructions provided in the [Snowflake S3 documentation](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration).
 The basic steps are as follows:

 * Create a storage integration linked to GCS and the right bucket.
 * Grant access to this storage integration to the Snowflake role you are using to load the data into Snowflake.
 * Create a stage from this storage integration in the PUBLIC namespace, or the namespace of the schema of your data.
 * Also grant access to this stage for the role you are using to load data into Snowflake.
-* Provide the name of your stage (including the namespace) to `dlt` like so:
+* Provide the name of your stage (including the namespace) to `data_load_tool` like so:

-To prevent `dlt` from forwarding the S3 bucket credentials on every command, and set your S3 stage, change these settings:
+To prevent `data_load_tool` from forwarding the S3 bucket credentials on every command, and set your S3 stage, change these settings:

 ```toml
 [destination]